GSecAwareness/LAN/part2/part2.md

 ![getcontent](https://github.com/GSecAwareness/LAN/blob/main/part2/14%20VTP%20status%20ASW-B3.PNG)

-*5)   In Office A, create and name the following VLANs on one of the Distribution switches.
-Ensure that VTP propagates the changes.
+***Step 5.*** *In Office A, create and name the following VLANs on one of the Distribution switches.
+Ensure that VTP propagates the changes.*

-a.
+*a.
 VLAN 10: PCs
 b.
 VLAN 20: Phones
 c.
 VLAN 40: Wi-Fi
 d.
 VLAN 99: Management*